kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 ```

 ## Match recursive relationships
-You can also find paths that are of variable length between node records.
-Variable-length relationships
+You can also find recursive relationships (that are of variable length) between node records.
-are sometimes known as recursive patterns or recursive joins.
-Specifically, you can find variable-hop
+Specifically, you can find variable-length
 connections between nodes by specifying in the relationship patterns,
 e.g., `-[:Label*min..max]->`, where `min` and `max` specify the minimum and the maximum number of hops[^2].
 The following query finds all Users that "Adam" follows within 1 to 2 hops and returns their names as well as length of the path.